kinvolk/lokomotive/docs/cl/azure.md

 # Azure

 !!! danger
-    Typhoon for Azure is alpha.
+    Lokomotive for Azure is alpha.
 For production, use AWS, Google Cloud, or bare-metal.
 As Azure matures, check [errata](https://github.com/poseidon/typhoon/wiki/Errata) for known shortcomings.

 In this tutorial, we'll create a Kubernetes v1.14.1 cluster on Azure with Container Linux.

-We'll declare a Kubernetes cluster using the Typhoon Terraform module.
+We'll declare a Kubernetes cluster using the Lokomotive Terraform module.
 Then apply the changes to create a resource group, virtual network, subnets, security groups, controller availability set, worker scale set, load balancer, and TLS assets.

 Controllers are provisioned to run an `etcd-member` peer and a `kubelet` service.
 Workers run just a `kubelet` service.
 A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules the `apiserver`, `scheduler`, `controller-manager`, and `coredns` on controllers and schedules `kube-proxy` and `flannel` on every node.
 A generated `kubeconfig` provides `kubectl` access to the cluster.